jhgg/pybloof/README.md

 ```

 If that's happened, then you probably need a larger size.
 There are functions to do these calculations in `pybloof`
-to optimize your bloom filter sizes, see `pybloof.BloomCalculations`.
+to optimize your bloom filter sizes, see `pybloof.bloom_calculator`.

 #### Finally, you can clear your bloom filter using: